FRex/csoinfo/README.md

 # Invoking and Output

-You get as many lines of output as the amount of arguments, no exceptions.
+If you run it with no arguments you get a short usage message.
+Otherwise you get as many lines of output as the amount of arguments, no exceptions.
 All the output is to stdout, nothing goes to stderr.
 Stdin is not read at all either.

 If there are any errors then the line format is `filename: error message`.